Ashurst Perkins Coie

+Ashurst Perkins Coie LLP (/'ku:i:/ KOO-ee) is an international law firm formed through the merger of Perkins Coie and Ashurst LLP in June 2026.
+The merger created a law firm with 3,500 lawyers across 52 offices worldwide.
+Ashurst Perkins Coie has flagship hubs in London, Seattle, Sydney and New York.
+The combined firm is estimated to have revenues of $2.8 billion, making it one of the largest law firms in the world by revenue.

-Perkins Coie LLP (/'ku:i:/ KOO-ee) is an American law firm based in Seattle, Washington.
-Founded in 1912, it is the largest law firm headquartered in the Pacific Northwest, with 21 offices across the United States, Europe, and Asia.
-The firm provides corporate, commercial litigation, intellectual property, and regulatory legal advice to a broad range of clients, including prominent technology companies such as Google, Microsoft, Intel, Meta, and Amazon.
-The firm is also known for its pro bono work.
+Perkins Coie was known for its technology, IP, litigation, and regulatory work with key clients including prominent technology companies such as Google, Microsoft, Intel, Meta, and Amazon.
+The firm is also known for its pro bono work, and for successfully suing to block an Executive Order targeting the firm.
+At the time of the merger, Perkins Coie was the largest law firm headquartered in the Pacific Northwest.

 History

+Ashurst

+Ashurst was a British multinational law firm founded in 1822.
+Its principal business focus was in mergers and acquisitions, corporate and structured finance.
+In 2012, Ashurst merged with Australian Big Six law firm Blake Dawson, which significantly increased Ashurst's practice in the energy & resources, infrastructure and financial services sectors.

+Perkins Coie

 Perkins Coie was founded in 1912 as Donworth and Todd.
 The firm evolved into its present day firm through the merger of several law practices.
 Early founding partners included George Donworth and Elmer Todd, Hollister T. Sprague, Frank E. Holman, DeForrest Perkins and J. Paul Coie.

 The firm secured Boeing Company as a client in 1916.

 In 2024, Perkins Coie's pro bono team successfully secured a grant of asylum for a former Afghan Air Force pilot.

 The firm was an early representative of fintech and blockchain interests and has one of the largest law firm blockchain and digital currency practices.
 Perkins Coie also counsels startups and established tech companies.
 It launched the Perkins Coie Tech Venture index in 2019, which measures the overall health and trajectory of the emerging growth technology and venture capital ecosystem.

 In 2018, Perkins Coie joined the American Bar Association's campaign targeting substance-use disorders and mental health issues among lawyers.

 In 2019, the firm became a signatory to the Mansfield Rule, which aims to diversify the leadership of large law firms by broadening the candidate pool for senior management positions.